humdrum-tools/humdrum-documentation/guide/ch13/index.md

 Of course care should be exercised when concatenating inputs together.
-Although an output may conform to the Humdrum syntax, the result can nevertheless violate conventions for a specific representation such as `**kern`.
-For example, if we were to concatenate measure 85 to measure 87, it is possible that tied-notes won't match up, or that phrases will begin without ending, etc. These anomalies may cause problems with subsequent processing.
+Although an output may conform to the Humdrum syntax, the result can nevertheless violate conventions for a specific representation such as
+<span class="rep">kern</span>.
+For example, if we were to concatenate measure 85 to measure
+87, it is possible that tied-notes won't match up, or that phrases will begin without ending, etc. These anomalies may cause problems with subsequent processing.